Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Introduction

 In this paper, we derive the probability in the Tsallis-1 statistics, adopting the equilibrium temperature.
 We obtain the expressions of the energy, the Tsallis entropy, and the heat capacity in the system of harmonic oscillators.
 We also calculate the probability distribution, expressing the probability distribution as a function of the energy.
+We show that the entropy is eliminated by introducing the equilibrium temperature $\Teq$, whereas previous studies have shown that the entropy is explicitly contained in the probability described using the temperature $T$ in the Tsallis-1 statistics \cite{Parvan:PLA:2006,Parvan:PhysicaA:2022,Ishihara:2024:EPJP139}.
+The quantities as functions of $\Teq$ are calculated in this study.
+In contrast, the quantities as functions of $T$ were calculated in the previous studies.
 We find that the energy, the R\'enyi entropy, and the heat capacity barely depend on $N$ and $q$ and that the Tsallis entropy depends on $N$ and $q$, where $N$ is the number of the oscillators and $q$ is the entropic parameter.
-We show that the probability distribution depends explicitly on $N$ and $q$.
+We show that the probability distribution depends explicitly on $N$ and $q$ even when the equilibrium temperature is adopted.
+These results offer a framework for describing power-law-like phenomena.